Neighbourhood Planning for Ottershaw – A New Approach in 2021

 This phase is critical to our plan and will identify and develop the policies which are at the right level of detail and reflect the requirements of our Ottershaw community.
 Our neighbourhood plan policies can interpret, add detail, clarify expectations or introduce new complementary policies to those already set out in the Runnymede Local Plan, whilst having regard to the overarching National Planning Policy Framework (NPPF).

-When we have completed drafting our Ottershaw Neighbourhood Plan there will be a phase of approximately 10 months where our plan will be subjected to informal review and regulatory examination, consultation and revision.
+When we have completed drafting our Ottershaw Neighbourhood Plan there will be a phase of approximately 9 months where our plan will be subjected to informal and formal review and regulatory examination, consultation and revision.

 Following revision and assuming no major issues arise our plan will progress to referendum.